tendermint/tendermint/docs/tutorials/go-built-in.md

 Any response with a non-zero code will be considered invalid by Tendermint.
 Our `CheckTx` logic returns `0` to Tendermint when the transaction passes the validation checks.
-The specific value of the error code is meaningless to Tendermint,
+The specific value of the code is meaningless to Tendermint.
+Non-zero codes are logged by Tendermint so applications can provide more specific information on why the transaction was rejected.

 While this `CheckTx` is simple and only validates that the transaction is well-formed, it is very common for `CheckTx` to make more complex use of the state of an application.